100nm/python-injection/documentation/how-to-use.md

 ## Inheritance

-In the case of inheritance, you can use the decorator parameters `reference` or `references` to link the injection to one or several other classes.
+In the case of inheritance, you can use the decorator parameter `on` to link the injection to one or several other classes.

 **Warning: if the child class is in another file, make sure that file is imported before injection.**
 [_See `load_package` function._](utils.md#load_package)

-_`reference` parameter example:_
+_Example with a reference class:_

 ```python
 from injection import singleton